dogtagpki/jss/docs/usage/jssengine.md

 ### Non-Blocking IO

+In order to implement `wrap` and `unwrap` on the SSLEngine, we use NSPR sockets configured in non-blocking mode.
+Data is held in buffers rather than being written to the network; in this way, data is passed from a `unwrap` call to `NSPR` so that `NSS` can decrypt the wire data, with the result being returned from `unwrap`.

+This is implemented as follows:

 NSPR introduces a platform-independent abstraction over C's file descriptors (usually an `int`) in the form of the `PRFileDesc` structure.
 This is